 Rise of the Machines

-Most of the machinery for the US operation is brand new.
+Most of the machinery for the US paper cup manufacturing operation is brand new.
 We had some equipment, mainly cutting machines, brought over from Europe.
 But for the most part they’re brand new machines.

 The voltages used here differ from Europe, so there were some early challenges to overcome.
 Installation and setup took six months and there were the usual teething problems.